 3. You Will Need to Motivate Your Remote Workers

-Gamification software like Spinify is great at keeping track of performance and motivating your employees in the long run.
+Gamification software like Spinify is excellent at keeping track of performance and motivating your employees in the long run.

 Motivation is incredibly important when you’re transitioning to remote work.